-I'm a London based performance and theatre maker.
+I'm a London-based performance and theatre maker.
 My creative practice exists because I do.
 My identity is something that I have introspectively been thinking about for a while now.
 I like to play with ideas around identity politics through fact and fiction to allow me to discuss things that I don't have the vocabulary for - yet.
 I now feel my practice helps to come closer to this discussion, as it speaks to contemporary struggles and anxieties about navigating the world in a specific body.
 My practice tends to be solo based and often orbits around movement, spoken word, sound and film.
-Alongside performing, I have been teaching drama in higher education from 2014 onwards including LAMDA modules.
+Alongside performing, I have been teaching drama in further and higher education from 2014 onwards including LAMDA modules.

-My research interests include, performance and live art in Britain and the US.
+My research interests include: performance and live art in Britain and the US.
 More specifically solo practices by Black artists.
 My most recent practice-based research project is a search for belonging.
 In a country saturated by US influence, can there be such a thing as a Black British female identity?
 From Swan Lake to the Spice Girls via a bodybuilder mother.
 This project begun at the Yard Theatre as part of NEXT 2018.

 - DRA118 - Performance Texts in Practice